 In what concerns their attitude towards the recent as well as distant past, these authors were primarily theologians of history.
-Therefore, the main obstacle that made interpretation difficult for them stemmed from a specific religious-political notion that seems to have characterized the Empire for the entire period under discussion.
-According to this notion, major military defeats could neither be associated with nor reconciled to the figure of a pious Roman Emperor.
+The chief obstacle in their reading of history lay in the specific religious-political notion that seems to have characterized the Empire for the entire period under discussion, namely, that major military defeats could neither be associated with nor reconciled with the figure of a pious Roman emperor.

-This "triumphalist theology of Empire and history", as Ohme calls it, assumed that on the side of the Christian Empire, there was a guiding God who rewarded orthodoxy with military victory and punished heresy with military defeat.
-Hence, an Emperor’s orthodoxy could only culminate in military triumphs; military defeats, in turn, could only stem from an Emperor’s heresy or impiety.
-An orthodox Emperor was only allowed to triumph.
-If he not only failed to triumph but lost as catastrophically as Heraclius did in the 610s, it could only imply, from the traditional Eastern Roman perspective, that Heraclius was not orthodox, i.e., 'heretical' or 'impious'.
+Such a “triumphalist theology of Empire and history,” as Ohme terms it, assumed that at the side of the Christian Empire was a guiding God, who rewarded orthodoxy with military victory and punished heresy with military defeat.
+Hence, an emperor’s orthodoxy could culminate solely in military victories, while his heresy or impiety could lead only to military defeats.
+In short, an orthodox emperor was only allowed to triumph.
+If he failed to triumph and lost as catastrophically as Heraclius had in the 610s, this could only imply—from the traditional Eastern Roman perspective—that he was unorthodox, i.e., “heretical” or “impious.”

-The critical stance of blaming Heraclius for his ineffective command in 610s, however, would have been deemed treasonous in the Empire under his reign, and was therefore perilous for his subjects.
-Therefore, we only find it exceptionally in contemporary texts.
-Among the texts that dared to adopt this perspective is the Life of Theodore of Sykeon, the saint who knowingly did not approve of Heraclius ascent to power.
-Even so, the text expresses its critique in a veiled form and does not dare openly confront Heraclius’ piety or legitimacy.
-As for the later authors, they clearly preferred silence or refraining from judgement to open blaming of Heraclius for the defeats in the Persian war, since these seemed to them completely overshadowed by his later military success.
+A critical stance that blamed Heraclius for his ineffective command in the 610s, however, would have been deemed treasonous under his reign and therefore perilous for his subjects.
+It is for this reason that it occurs only in exceptional cases in contemporary texts.
+Among these is the Life of Theodore of Sykeon, the saint who knowingly disapproved of Heraclius’ ascent to power.
+Even so, the text expresses its critique in a veiled form without openly confronting Heraclius’ piety or legitimacy.
+As for later authors, they clearly preferred to keep silent or refrain from judgment to openly blaming Heraclius for the defeats in the Persian War as they apparently felt that these were completely overshadowed by his later military success.

-Among other strategies of interpretation, two were predominantly popular, both among contemporaries and in later times.
-The first option was to view the defeats of the Empire under Heraclius as the result of the destructive policies of his predecessor Phocas, the Emperor who was declared a 'tyrant.'
-Contemporaries usually employed this strategy only in the form of vague rhetorical accusations.
-But by the chronicler Theophanes, after a century and a half after Heraclius’ death, deliberately altered in his work even the chronology of Heraclius’ reign, in order to cast Phocas as the main culprit for the defeats suffered under Heraclius.
-Paradoxically, this tendency reached its peak among some Western chroniclers, who redated the catastrophe of Heraclius' time, deemed most painful, namely the fall of the holy city of Jerusalem, to the reign of Phocas.
-This likely served the purpose of exculpating Heraclius, who had already become a military hero figure in Western popular reception.
+Among other interpretative strategies, two predominate, both in contemporary and later texts.
+The first was to view the defeats of the Empire under Heraclius as the result of the destructive policies of his predecessor Phocas, an emperor who had been declared a “tyrant.”
+Contemporaries who resorted to this strategy generally limited themselves to vague rhetorical accusations.
+A century and a half after Heraclius’ death, however, the chronicler Theophanes deliberately altered the chronology of Heraclius’ reign in order to cast Phocas as the main culprit for the defeats suffered under his predecessor.
+Paradoxically, this tendency reached its peak among certain Western chroniclers, who redated the most painful catastrophe of Heraclius' time, namely, the fall of the holy city of Jerusalem, to the reign of Phocas.
+This likely served their purpose to exculpate Heraclius, who had already become a military hero in the popular view of the West.

-The second frequently employed option in Eastern Roman texts, especially in later times, was to attribute the intimidating success of the Persian armies in 610s to the perennial adversary of the Christian Empire—the Jews.
-It should be underlined in this context, that while some anti-imperial activities of the Jews indeed took place during that period, these were not decisive in shaping the war's outcome.
-Contemporary Eastern Roman authors were well aware of this, which is why, even with the most negative attitudes towards the Jews, they could only speak of the Jews' "covert involvement" in intra-Christian conflicts as their main transgression.
-However, for Byzantine chroniclers living in much later times, this nuance was lost.
-As a result, in their accounts, Jews frequently played the role of a scapegoat.
+The second frequently employed strategy used among Eastern Roman authors, especially of later date, was to attribute the intimidating success of the Persian armies in the 610s to the perennial adversary of the Christian Empire—the Jews.
+What needs to be underscored in this case is that while the Jews did indeed engage in some anti-imperial activities during this period, they were not decisive in shaping the war's outcome.
+Contemporary Eastern Roman authors were well aware of this, which is why even those with highly negative attitudes towards Jews could present only the latters’ “covert involvement” in intra-Christian conflicts as their main transgression.
+However, this nuance was lost on Byzantine chroniclers writing centuries later.
+As a result, Jews frequently serve as scapegoats in their accounts.